5 Proven Ways to Increase Student Engagement Online

 • Ensure that you have stored all learning material in a central location easily accessible to all students.

 • Design assessments that are online-friendly and that can creatively engage the students (i.e. group-based projects, case studies, video projects, real-time online quizzes, concept maps, etc.).
-Students can submit their answers as digital files through the schools’s LMS, document management platforms, communication platforms, etc.
+Students can submit their answers as digital files through the school’s LMS, document management platforms, communication platforms, etc.

 Evaluate Teaching Strategies in Terms of Student Engagement